boltops-tools/cody/docs/quick-start.md

 To define a project, it's only 3 lines of code.

-Make sure youpushed to github, since codebuild will be pulling from it.
+Make sure you push to github, since codebuild will be pulling from it.

     git remote add origin git@github.com/user/repo # update with your own repo git add .